Polls have consistently shown that American adults support equal employment protection

 H.R.
 2355, was sponsored by Reps.
 Christopher Shays (R-CT) and

-Employment Non-Discrimination Act (ENDA).
-It is bill S1284.
+Employment Non-Discrimination Act (ENDA) as Senate bill S. 1284.
 The

-Senate Health, Education, Labor and Pensions Committee held a
+Senate Health, Education, Labor and Pensions Committee reviewed the bill.

 on MAY-1.
-Senate Majority Leader, Tom Daschle, has promised to introduce
+Senate Majority Leader, Tom Daschle, promised to introduce

-the bill to the Senate before the end of session this fall.
+the bill to the Senate before the end of session in the fall of 2002.

 "With 43